mikepan/GameEngineBook/text/01-GettingStarted.md

 > **Test Builds**
 >
-> If the latest version is not fresh good enough, uou can find official daily builds on [builder.blender.org](https://builder.blender.org/download/).
+> If the latest version is not fresh good enough, you can find official daily builds on [builder.blender.org](https://builder.blender.org/download/).
 Additionally, many non-official test builds of Blender are available from [graphicall.org](http://graphicall.org/).

 ## 3D Basics